 The body naturally produced these neurotransmitters called endocannabinoids.
 Endocannabinoids interact with cannabinoid receptors within our brain.
 CBD stimulates the production of more endocannabinoid, and basically disrupts the communication between our body and its receptors in the brain.
 So, why would this biological disruption be beneficial?
 CBD could then inhibit pain signals from reaching the brain, thus providing pain relief for the individual.

-Emotional Benefits of CBD Oil
+Mental and Emotional Benefits of CBD Oil

 CBD oil elicits a response from our brain to release Serotonin, a hormone that affects our moods and behaviors.
 The extended release of this hormone could improve a diverse array of emotional issues we see daily; these include anxiety, stress, and even depression.

-Mental Benefits of CBD Oil
+Neurological Benefits of CBD Oil

 CBD oil has also shown to work with the endocannabinoid system to curb the onset of symptoms such as muscle spasms, convulsions, and seizures, thus providing possible improvement to chronic mental conditions like multiple sclerosis and epilepsy.